jwplayer/ott-web-app/docs/features/user-watchlists.md

 }
 ```

-### Max 48 items
+### Max amount of items

+#### JWP

+For JWP the limit is 48 items for Favorites and 48 for Watch History.

+#### Cleeng

-Cleeng customer `externalData` attribute has maxsize of 5000 symbols.
+Cleeng customer `externalData` attribute has maxsize of 4000 symbols.

-The length of one stringified object of History equals to 52 symbols, one Favorites object equals to 22 symbols.
-Taking into account only History objects, we get 5000 / 52 = ~96, so 48 for Favorites and 48 for History.
+The length of one stringified object of History equals to 41 symbols, one Favorites object equals to 22 symbols.
+Taking into account only History objects, we get 4000 / 41 = ~97.56, so 48 for Favorites and 48 for Watch History.
 We also leave some extra space for possible further updates.

 We rotate the oldest continue watching object to the first item position after its progress property gets a new value.